48 hours on North Stradbroke Island

 The deep blue hues of the Pacific Ocean surrounding Straddie make for a picture perfect background.
 Make sure you stop in at Point Lookout for a photo (or two) to make your followers jealous.

-Consider all the holiday sunset drinks boxes ticked (and then some) as you head to The Beach Hotel for sundowners with a killer view.
+Consider all the holiday sunset drinks boxes ticked (and then some) as you head to The Beach Hotel for a stunning view.

 8am: Breakfast of Champions